Listen To This Article:

-For the average self-published author, having your book picked up by Costco seems like a dream come true, because it offers exposure in a brick-and-mortar location and there is not as much pressure to have hundreds of five-star Amazon reviews.
-Which by the way isn’t that big of a deal, you should be buying book reviews from several companies, us included.
-These concerns aside, selling your book at Costco also means a huge level of exposure within your community.
-There is what Jonah Berger calls “Social Currency” in his book Contagious.
+For the average self-published author, having your book picked up by Costco seems like a dream come true, because it offers exposure in a brick-and-mortar location, sales volume, and a huge level of exposure within your community.
+The clout that comes with it is what Jonah Berger calls “Social Currency” in his book Contagious.

 However, it is important to keep your expectations in check.
 If you are a celebrity or your book has an impending movie deal, you might have success convincing Costco’s book buyer to carry your book nationally.
 Otherwise, begin by focusing on a single store.